 Look at this example conclusion - it is very clear what the writers position is and there will be no misunderstanding:

-Again, as explained above, you may wish to use personal pronouns in essays as you are told you can give examples from your own experience and you are asked for your opinion.
+Again, as explained above, you may wish to use personal pronouns in essays for IELTS as you are told you can give examples from your own experience and you are asked for your opinion.
 A few times is ok, but don't use them too much as your essay may start to look too informal.

 Take a look at this example essay where personal pronouns have been used effectively and they do not detract from the style of the essay or the answer: